amruthasingh/DoorWatch/README.md

 •	AWS SNS service is used to send the text notification to the user

+•	AWS Lambda is used to invoke the Alexa skill

 •	Alexa device is used for human interaction